 This is not a list of all drugs or health problems that interact with this medicine (methylphenidate tablets).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this medicine (methylphenidate tablets) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Methylphenidate Tablets?

 - Tell all of your health care providers that you take this medicine (methylphenidate tablets).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how this medicine (methylphenidate tablets) affects you.

 - Heart attacks, strokes, and sudden deaths have happened in adults taking this medicine (methylphenidate tablets).
-Sudden deaths have also happened in children with very bad heart problems or heart defects.
-Call your doctor right away if you have a change in strength on 1 side that is greater than the other, trouble speaking or thinking, change in balance, drooping on 1 side of the face, change in eyesight, chest pain or pressure, shortness of breath, or very bad dizziness or passing out.
+Sudden deaths have also happened in children with some heart problems or heart defects.
+Call your doctor right away if you have a fast, slow, or abnormal heartbeat; weakness on 1 side of the body; trouble speaking or thinking; change in balance; drooping on 1 side of the face; change in eyesight; chest pain or pressure; shortness of breath; or severe dizziness or passing out.

-- You may have some heart tests before starting this medicine (methylphenidate tablets).
-Talk with your doctor.
+- You may need to have some heart tests before starting this medicine (methylphenidate tablets).
+If you have questions, talk with your doctor.